pfq/PFQ/INSTALL.md

 To install PFQ, the following requisites must be present:

-* A 64-bit Linux operating system (the support for 32-bits architecture is not currently available)
+* A 64-bit Linux operating system (the support for 32-bit architectures is not currently available)

 * A modern Linux kernel: suggested Linux 2.6.39 or higher.

-* Kernel headers installed, required to compile kernel modules for your running kernel.
+* Kernel headers installed, required to compile kernel modules for your kernel.

 * A working gcc compiler, usually the one used to compile the kernel.

 * A working g++ compiler, g++-4.5 or higher, required to compile the user-space tools.

+* CMake and make tool

 Directories